mohamedhafezqo/hotel-parser/README.md

 ## End point to search in rooms
-- A REST API application to get transactions from multiple provider with criteria
+- A REST API application to parse hotels rooms from multiple provider/advertiser with criteria

 - GET `http://localhost:8001/api/rooms`
 - Response